 (male) Paiter, Pater, ..

 (female) Peper, Peteri, ..

 Peter is a very prominent first name for males (#43 out of 1220, Top 3%) and also a very prominent last name for all people (#3758 out of 150436, Top 2%).
 (2000 U.S. Census)

 Below is a graphed comparison of the popularity of Peter and associated names.
-Pedro (#354 in 2014), Pierce (#470), Pierre, Pietro, Pete, Per and Pernell are the popular variation forms of Peter (#204 in 2014).
-Adoption of these relations of Peter was common in the 1900s (usage of 0.42%) and is somewhat lower today (usage 0.25%, ▼42%), with versions like Pete falling out of fashion.
+Pedro (#354 in 2014), Pierce (#470), Pierre (#1005), Pietro, Pernell, Ferris, Per, Cephas and Pete are the popular variation forms of Peter (#204 in 2014).
+Adoption of these relations of Peter was common in the 1950s (usage of 0.6%) and is now significantly less (usage 0.2%, ▼67%), with versions like Pete falling out of fashion.
 Peter has historically been popular among parents, although Pierce appears to be getting popular too.

-Peter is alike in pronunciation to Potter.
-Other recommended similar baby names are Alter, Deker, Dexter▲, Dieter, Fester, Heber▼, Heder, Keder, Keer, Kester, Lester▼, Lexer, Meier, Meyer▼, Neper, Nester, Nezer, Paten, Peel, Peer, Peleh, Pepe, Pepper, Perez, Petuel, Piper, Porter▲, Seger, Teger, Vester▼, Weber and Xever.
+Peter▼ is alike in pronunciation to Potter.
+Other recommended names are Alter, Deker, Dexter▲, Dieter, Fester, Heber, Heder, Keder, Keer, Kester, Lester▼, Lexer, Meier, Meyer▼, Neper, Nester, Nezer, Paten, Peel, Peer, Peleh, Pepe, Pepper, Perez, Petuel, Piper, Porter▲, Seger, Teger, Vester, Weber and Xever.
 These names tend to be less frequently used than Peter.